agarbayo/remote-data-structures/README.md

-SPL data structure backed by Redis.
+Data structures backed by Redis.

+ - Counter, Set, Map and List
+ - HyperLogLog set
+ - All SPL data structures

 The project provides the standard set of PHP data structures implemented in Redis.